cogini/opentelemetry_xray/README.md

 [OpenTelemetry](https://opentelemetry.io/) [AWS X-Ray](https://aws.amazon.com/xray/) support for Erlang/Elixir.

-This library includes two modules:
+This library includes the following modules:

 * An id generator that creates X-Ray-compatible `trace_id` and `span_id`.
   It implements the `otel_id_generator` protocol in the Erlang SDK.